 Next to a telephoto zoom lens, a super-wide-angle optic is one of the most popular accessories for a DSLR.

-Most kit lenses offer a widest focal length of 28mm equivalent, or sometimes even 24mm.
-This does give your camera a pretty wide angle of view, but sometimes that's not enough.
+Most kit lenses offer a widest focal length of 28mm equivalent, or sometimes even 24mm at their wide end.
+This does give your camera a pretty wide angle of view, but sometimes that's not quite enough.

 You notice it most when you're photographing large buildings or other landmarks, and when you're trying to get group shots across a narrow street, for example.
 It can also be difficult to 'get everything in' when you're shooting indoors.